Degree Requirements/General Graduation Info

 To earn a J.D. degree, a law student must take a minimum of 65 credit hours in regularly scheduled law school classes.
 These classes include seminars, cross-listed courses, and clinics.
 They do not include internships, DRS offerings, non-law graduate level classes, or undergraduate language classes.
 Thus, a student may count no more than 21 credit hours of combined credits from internships, DRS offerings, non-law graduate level classes, and undergraduate language classes in order to complete the 86 credit hour requirement for a JD degree.

-An undergraduate degree must be earned prior to the start of the third year of law school.
+A student granted provisional admission must earn their undergraduate degree prior to the start of the third year of law school.

 A graduation application, for diploma purposes, must be completed and submitted to the Student Affairs Office.
-Texas Law cannot automatically certify a student for graduation even if he/she has completed all requirements.
+Texas Law cannot automatically certify a student for graduation even if they have completed all requirements.
 Some students, for reasons of their own, do not wish to graduate even if they are eligible to do so.
 Therefore, it is essential that this application be filed by the specified deadline (usually mid-March for May graduation and mid-October for December graduation).
-For most students, the degree audit will include a button to apply to graduate after the 12th class day.
+For most students, their Degree Audit will include a button to apply to graduate after the 12th class day.
 Once this button is clicked, the application is complete.
 If there are any pending credits for graduation, this button will not be available and an online application may be obtained from the Student Affairs Office as needed.

 This application is not the same as a Texas State Bar card, nor is it the same as the survey required for the Sunflower Ceremony.
 These are entirely different and are not related to the graduation application for diploma purposes.

-- All work must be completed before graduation, even if the professor has set a deadline after graduation for the rest of the class.
+- All course work must be completed before graduation, even if a professor has set a deadline after graduation for the rest of the class.
 Work must be completed early enough that the professor can grade it and turn in a “pass” before the official end of the term.

 - All directed and clinical research work must be completed during the term of registration to receive credit.
+Faculty may not enter incompletes for these courses.
 If a passing grade has not been received within five weeks of the last class day of the term, a grade of “Q” (drop) will automatically be entered on the student’s record.
 The student must then register and pay for the course again.

 - Most faculty members do not have time to grade all exams before the graduation date.
 Therefore, papers/exams for graduating seniors are separated, and the instructors notify the Student Affairs Office one to three days after the last day of final exams whether the degree candidates in their class pass or fail the course.
 They are not asked for grades.
 Grades for graduates are submitted with the grades for the rest of the class.
 A graduating senior who fails a course is notified promptly by the Student Affairs Office.